One Tree Planted & SUGi partnering to plant 5 Urban Forests

 one tree planted sugi partnership stats

-WHAT is the miyawaki method?
+WHAT is the Miyawaki Method?

 Before we dive into the project details, let's explore what the Miyawaki Method is all about — and why it's such an impactful way to plant trees.
 Pioneered by Japanese botanist Akira Miyawaki, the Miyawaki method is a unique way to transform public and private spaces big and small into vibrant native forests that are self-sustaining within 2-3 years.